EmmanuelOuzan/Ansible/README.md

    "hello world"

-9. Inside the books folder you can find the docker-ce install I work with to deploy docker (did not write it myself, but completely understood it ! :) )
+9. Inside the books folder you can find the docker-ce install I work with to deploy docker

 Emmanuel